 Connection between TechFilter device and mouse

-Once connected, the USB driver for the mouse is automatically loaded, without the need to download any additional programs.
-The device will indicate that it is correctly installed when the mouse pointer begins to circle.
-It is at this point that the mouse or switch can be connected to the filter, via the USB input.
+Once connected, the USB driver for the mouse is automatically loaded, without the need to download any additional software.
+The device will indicate that it is correctly installed, when the mouse pointer begins to describe circles.
+It is at this moment that the mouse or switch can be connected to the filter, through the USB input.

 The installation procedure is very simple and intuitive.

-To remember how the connections of the device are, on the surface of the same appears the photo of how they should be made, this has seemed to us a very favorable aspect.
+To remember how the connections of the device are, on its surface appears a photo of how they should be made, this seemed to us a very favorable aspect.